aa-ahmed-aa/grpc_service/README.md

 # 🚀 Ticket ratings
-This is a gRPC service to fetch ratings of tickets - home assignment for [Zendesk task](https://github.com/aa-ahmed-aa/zendesk_grpc_service/blob/master/TASK.md)
+This is a gRPC service to fetch ratings of tickets - assignment for [Zendesk task](https://github.com/aa-ahmed-aa/zendesk_grpc_service/blob/master/TASK.md)

 🧮 **Rating algorithm percentage:**
 ```